Café Bustelo® El Café del Futuro Scholarship Guidelines

 By applying, each Applicant warrants and represents the following with respect to his or her Application: (a) Applicant is the sole and exclusive owner of the Application; (b) the Application is Applicant’s own creation and is one hundred percent (100%) original (and that it is not a copy of any published material protected by copyright laws); and (c) the Application will not infringe on any rights of any third parties, including but not limited to rights of copyright, trademark, publicity or privacy.

 ELIGIBILITY: The scholarship is open to legal residents of the 50 United States, D.C. and Puerto Rico, 18 years of age or older who are currently enrolled as a full-time student at a HACU member institution and are of Latino descent (individually “Applicant”).
 Applicants from any other jurisdiction are not eligible to apply.
-Employees, officers and directors of HACU or Rowland Coffee Roasters, Inc. (“Sponsors”), their parent companies, affiliates, subsidiaries, distributors, sales representatives, website developers and administrators, advertising, sales promotion and judging agencies and all other service agencies involved with the scholarship, and members of the immediate families (parent, child, sibling and spouse of each) or households of any of the above (whether related or not) are not eligible.
+Employees, officers and directors of HACU or The J.M.
+Smucker Company (“Sponsors”), their parent companies, affiliates, subsidiaries, distributors, sales representatives, website developers and administrators, advertising, sales promotion and judging agencies and all other service agencies involved with the scholarship, and members of the immediate families (parent, child, sibling and spouse of each) or households of any of the above (whether related or not) are not eligible.
 Void outside of the 50 United States, D.C., and Puerto Rico, and where prohibited taxed, or otherwise restricted by law.